MyTranings/codewars/README.md

 # Codewars
-solution to some tasks from Codewars
+My solution to some tasks from Codewars